- Stemless wine glasses are great if you're short on space in the cupboard or tired of knocking over stemmed glasses.

-- Stemless glasses are an alternative to the traditional stemmed wine glass.
+- Stemless glasses are an alternative to the traditional stemmed glass.

-Stemless wine glasses have definitely changed the wine industry, with many wine experts and critics endlessly arguing about the benefits of wine glasses vs. stemless wine glasses.
-It is only recently that stemless wine glasses have become increasingly popular and are frequently found in hotels, bars, restaurants and other commercial locations.
+Stemless glasses have definitely changed the wine industry, with many experts and critics endlessly arguing about the benefits of traditional glasses vs. stemless glasses.
+It is only recently that stemless glasses have become increasingly popular and are frequently found in hotels, bars, restaurants and other commercial locations.

 Why use stemless wine glasses?

-Stemless wine glasses are the younger brother/sister to the traditional wine glass.
-The stemless wine glass fits perfectly and comfortably in the palm of your hand.
+Stemless glasses are the younger brother/sister to the traditional wine glass.
+The stemless glass fits perfectly and comfortably in the palm of your hand.
 The glass is designed to hold both red and white wines alike, but it is argued that red wines benefit from the warmth of a person’s hand around the glass.
-The stemless wine glasses are often designed specifically depending on the grape variety (red/white wines), for example stemless glasses for the Syrah/Shiraz grape variety.
-In 2004 the Riedel O Range was the first grape specific stemless wine glasses to be made available.
+The stemless glasses are often designed specifically depending on the grape variety (red/white), for example stemless glasses for the Syrah/Shiraz grape variety.
+In 2004 the Riedel O Range was the first grape specific stemless glasses to be made available.

-There are many advantages and disadvantages when using stemless wine glasses.
-Wineware have compiled a list of pros and cons, intended to help you decide whether to use stemless wine glasses.
+There are many advantages and disadvantages when using stemless glasses.
+Wineware have compiled a list of pros and cons, intended to help you decide whether to use stemless glasses.

 - The lack of stems on these glasses, make them ideal for dishwasher use.
 They can be easily stacked and stored securely.

-- Stemless wine glasses can be used for informal or formal entertaining.
+- Stemless glasses can be used for informal or formal entertaining.

-- Stemless wine glasses are often described as ‘modern glassware’.
+- Stemless glasses are often described as ‘modern glassware’.

-- Some wine critics believe that only red wine really benefits from the stemless wine glass design, as the wine can be heated up by the person’s hand around the glass.
+- Some critics believe that only red wine really benefits from the stemless glass design, as the wine can be heated up by the person’s hand around the glass.

-- Stemless wine glasses are less elegant than the traditional, smooth wine glass with a stem.
+- Stemless glasses are less elegant than the traditional, smooth wine glass with a stem.

-- Stemless wine glasses are argued to be used for less formal occasions.
+- Stemless glasses are argued to be used for less formal occasions.

-- Stemless wine glasses look similar to water glasses when used on a table setting.
+- Stemless glasses look similar to water glasses when used on a table setting.